lilskywalkr/concurrent-processes/README.md

 npm run install
 ```

 this will install all the necessary packages for gui `thread control`.
-In the root folder run this commands for:
+In the root folder run these commands for:

 ## first-thread
 ```bash